francojc/tt/README.md

 ## Examples

  - `tt -quotes en` Starts quote mode with the builtin quote list 'en'.
+ - `tt -quotefile zen` Starts with a random quote from ZenQuotes API.
  - `tt -n 10 -g 5` produces a test consisting of 50 randomly drawn words in 5 groups of 10 words each.
  - `tt -t 10` starts a timed test lasting 10 seconds.
  - `tt -theme gruvbox` Starts tt with the gruvbox theme.